Open-Attestation/document-store/README.md

 # Document Store

-This repository contains both the smart contract code for document store (in `/contracts`) as well as the node package for using this library (in `/src`).
+The [Document Store](https://github.com/Open-Attestation/document-store) repository contains both the smart contract code for document store (in `/contracts`) as well as the node package for using this library (in `/src`).

-## Installing Package
+## Installation

 ```sh
 npm i @govtechsg/document-store
 ```

+---

-## Package Usage
+## Usage

-To use the package, you will need to provide your own Web3 [provider](https://docs.ethers.io/ethers.js/html/api-providers.html) or [signer](https://docs.ethers.io/ethers.js/html/api-wallet.html) (if you are writing to the blockchain).
+To use the package, you will need to provide your own Web3 [provider](https://docs.ethers.io/v5/api/providers/api-providers/) or [signer](https://docs.ethers.io/v5/api/signer/#Wallet) (if you are writing to the blockchain).

-Deploying new document store
+### Deploy new document store

 ```ts
 import { deployAndWait } from "@govtechsg/document-store";